Best Places To Stay In Paris

 2. 9th Arrondissement

 The 9th one isn’t really big on attractions, but it’s truly Parisian to the core.
 It is mostly a residential zone that has The Opera and Galleries-Lafayette Departmental Store on one side and the edge of Montmarte on the other.
 Despite being so closely positioned to Central Paris, it is ghastly under-crowded, which is a great thing for peace seekers.
 A lot of great cafes and eateries rest in this locality, with Moulin Rouge, Palais Garnier and a bunch of strip joints being at a walking distance.
-All in all, it’s a great base for tourists who wish be close to the main attractions by away from the city bustle.
+All in all, it’s a great area to stay in Paris for tourists who wish be close to the main attractions by away from the city bustle.

 3. Belleville (19th-20th Arrondissement)